GRC-SummerSchool/learn-python/Day4/SimplePlotting.md

 ![](.SimplePlotting_images/ec4101b5.png)

 Before calling the ```plot_tavg``` function, the data from the map must be placed into arrays.
-This little function will loop through our dictionary and pull out data from a particular attribute.
+Recall that our data loaded with load_data_objects_into_map will have a dictionary by division and then an array of the data for that division.
+We need to extract the values for the average temperature into an array.
+Since we may want to create many different plots for different types of data, we create a reusable utility where we will say which element of the dictionary in the arrays we want to get.

+This function, create_attribute_array, will loop through the array for a division (based in as data) and extract each individual value identified as attribute and put into a new array called a that we return.

 ```python
 # Extract attribute from dictionary as an array